akeneo/pim-api-docs/content/filter.md

 ### On categories

-To filter products on their categories, use the property `categories.code`.
+To filter products on their categories, use the property `categories`.
 Here are the allowed operators you can use to filter on the category code as well as the corresponding type of value expected in the `search` query parameter.

 | Operator | Allowed value type | Filter description |